 While unwanted pests can cause damage to your plants, they are also scavengers and eat decaying vegetation so they are also an important part of your garden’s ecosystem.

 Protecting your plants from pests without killing them is possible by using barrier products like copper tape, gels or wool pellets.
 Slug Gone is a natural product made from sheep’s wool that creates a surface mat that slugs don’t like to cross.
 Similarly, copper irritates slugs and snails when they come in contact with it and therefore they won’t move over it making copper tape a great barrier to prevent them coming into the house or onto your plants.
+For more detail, see our full blog on pest control.

 5. Attract & Encourage Pollinators

 All gardens have the potential to be pollinator friendly, not only for bees but for other pollinators such as butterflies and moths.
 A great, simple way to encourage pollinators is by sowing some wildflower seeds.
-You will benefit from the beautiful displays of colour and your garden will benefit from all of the wildlife and pollinators the flowers will attract – it’s a no braine!
+You will benefit from the beautiful displays of colour and your garden will benefit from all of the wildlife and pollinators the flowers will attract – it’s a no brainer!
 We also stock a variety of bee hives and bug houses which are sure to create a “buzz” around your garden.

 Remember, every step towards a more sustainable garden counts!
 We hope this blog has given you some useful tips to help you on your own sustainability journey.